Polynomial time guarantees for the Burer-Monteiro method: Introduction

 The Burer-Monteiro method applied to problems~\eqref{eq:sdp} and~\eqref{eq:ls} has attracted much research in past years.
 Several papers have tried to explain the practical success of the method, as we elaborate now.

 For problem~\eqref{eq:sdp}, early work by Burer and Monteiro~\cite{Burer2005} and by Journ\'ee et al.~\cite{Journee2010} gave strong indications that \eqref{eq:bm} has no spurious critical points above the Barvinok-Pataki bound.
 A formal proof was given recently by Boumal et al.~\cite{Boumal2016,Bhojanapalli2018}.
 Subsequent work by Bhojanapalli et al.~\cite{Bhojanapalli2018} and Pumir et al.~\cite{Pumir2018} investigated the case of approximately critical points in a smoothed analysis setting.
-The work in~\cite{Bhojanapalli2016} did not focus on~\eqref{eq:sdp}, but in a penalized version.
+The work in~\cite{Bhojanapalli2018} did not focus on~\eqref{eq:sdp}, but in a penalized version.
 The Barvinok-Pataki bound was recently shown to be optimal up to lower order terms for general SDPs~\cite{Waldspurger2018}.
 However for structured families of SDPs a smaller rank might suffice~\cite{Bandeira2016,Mei2017}.
 As discussed above, previous work has not yet shown polynomial time guarantees for problem~\eqref{eq:bm}.

 Problem~\eqref{eq:ls} has been well studied in the matrix sensing community.
-Bhojanapalli et al.~\cite{Bhojanapalli2016} showed that~\eqref{eq:ls-bm} has no spurious local minima under the restricted isometry property (RIP), and they also provided polynomial time guarantees.
+Bhojanapalli et al.~\cite{Bhojanapalli2016} showed that~\eqref{eq:ls-bm} has no spurious local minima under the RIP condition, and they also provided polynomial time guarantees.
 Similar results have been derived later, e.g.,~\cite{Li2017,Ge2017}.
-Note that RIP is a very strong assumption about the condition number of the linear map~$\mathcal{A}$, particularly since the RIP constant is small~\cite{Zhang2018}.
+Note that RIP is a very strong assumption about the condition number of the linear map~$\mathcal{A}$, particularly since the RIP constant needs to be small~\cite{Zhang2018}.
 In contrast, our result in \Cref{thm:informalQ2b} simply assumes a small perturbation around a worst-case instance~${\mathcal{A}}$.
 This is a nondegeneracy condition, much weaker than RIP.
-To the best of our knowledge, this is the first paper that shows that~\eqref{eq:ls-bm} has no spurious local minima without relying on~RIP.